nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	ionic g page WeatherDetail
 	```

-	This command adds a new page to the application.
+	This command generates a new page in the application.
 In Solution Manager under `src\pages` you should see a new set of `weather-detail` folders containing multiple files: `weather-detail.ts`, `weather-detail.html`, and `weather-detail.scss`.

-2. As when you added a new provider to the application, when you add a new page, you need to update the app's configuration to use it.
+2. As when you added a provider to the application, when you add a page, you need to update the app's configuration to use it.
 Open the project's `src\app\app.module.ts` file, and add the following `import` statement to the top of the file:

 	```typescript
 	import { WeatherDetailPage } from '../pages/weather-detail/weather-detail';